 The specifics of how Christian investing is best pursued can obviously vary from one person to the next.
 Before telling you exactly how the specifics look for me, I’d like to share with you a little bit about how I arrived at where I am today.

 In 2004, I graduated with a Master’s Degree in Finance.
 I went to work for a large commercial bank, and later the investments division of a large insurance company.
 I progressed rapidly in my investment management career.
-Later, alcohol addiction destroyed my life.
-You can read more about that by clicking here.
+Later, personal problems destroyed my life.

-In January of 2013, after having turned to Christ and been set free, I began to pray about what God would have me to do professionally.
+In January of 2013 (after having turned to Christ and been saved, healed, delivered, and made whole) I began to pray about what God would have me to do professionally.
 I felt that God was leading me to create a Christian investment website and newsletter.
 So, I immediately began to study what the Bible had to say in regard to investment management instruction.
 I was surprised to find that there was quite a bit.

 After much prayer and study, I was able to draw certain conclusions.
 I call them the 13 Principles of Christian Investing.

 1) We should apply wisdom, analysis, and due diligence to our investing activities.

 2) Our due diligence should include ongoing monitoring of our investments.

 3) We need to accept that uncertainty exists.
 Thus, we should avoid letting fear paralyze us.